You are here

 Example: Valproate alerts

-Valproate (Epilim, Depakote and other generic brands) is a medicine prescribed for the treatment of epilepsy and bipolar disorder.
+Valproate (Epilim, Depakote and other generic brands) is a medicine for the treatment of epilepsy and bipolar disorder.
 Valproate presents a significant risk of birth defects and developmental disorders in babies born to women who take valproate during pregnancy.

 Following several alerts, the MHRA issued a drug safety update in April 2018.
 This states ‘Valproate medicines must no longer be used in women or girls of childbearing potential unless a Pregnancy Prevention Programme is in place’.

-The alert stipulates that GPs must:
+The alert says GPs must:

 - identify and recall all women and girls taking valproate who may be of childbearing potential